jakubkanna/Odin-Todolist-Project/readme.md

 # The Odin Project Lesson - To Do List

 This Todo list application was created for educational purposes as part of The Odin Project's Javascript course.
-The primary goal is to enhance understanding of fundamental concepts in JavaScript, such as code organization, classes, closures, and the Model-View-Controller (MVC) pattern.
+The primary goal is to enhance my understanding of fundamental concepts in JavaScript, such as code organization, classes, closures, and the Model-View-Controller (MVC) pattern.

 ## Lesson Link